Gatherings and ceremonies

-Limit close contact to the people you live with.
-Stay at least two metres away from everyone else.
-If you live alone, you can have close contact with one other household.
+- If you live alone, you may have close contact with one other household.

 Report a concern

-To report a concern about large gatherings or business not following COVID-19 guidelines:
+To report a concern about gatherings or business not following COVID-19 guidelines:

 - Failure to comply with the Act could result in a $750 fine.

-In addition to set fines, the City is prepared to issue court summons for people or business owners who deliberately, flagrantly or repeatedly violate the Reopening Ontario Act.
+In addition to set fines, the City is prepared to issue court summons for people or business owners who deliberately or repeatedly violate the Reopening Ontario Act.
 If convicted, the court would determine fines and penalties:

 - A person could be fined up to $100,000 and face up to a year in prison;